 State Pier is owned by the Commonwealth of Massachusetts and managed by the Department of Conservation and Recreation (DCR).
-Under Memorandums of Understanding with DCR, the HDC manages various terminal operations and activities on State Pier, including the Ferry Terminal; cruise berthing; and events such as the Commercial Marine Expo.
+Under Memorandums of Understanding with DCR, the NBPA manages various terminal operations and activities on State Pier, including the Ferry Terminal; cruise berthing; and events such as the Commercial Marine Expo.

 Passenger Ferry Terminal on State Pier

-The HDC leases part of the north side of State Pier from the DCR, which now houses the New Bedford Passenger Ferry Terminal.
+The NBPA leases part of the north side of State Pier from the DCR, which now houses the New Bedford Passenger Ferry Terminal.
 The facility’s Ro-Ro ramp is 100 feet long and 18 feet wide and will hold up to 200 tons.

 - SeaStreak Martha’s Vineyard New England Fast Ferry to provides high-speed passenger service to and from Martha’s Vineyard.